 Step 1: Know What Medicare Covers

-Medicare Part A covers inpatient hospital stays, skilled nursing facility care following a qualifying hospital stay, hospice care, and some home health services.
-Most people are entitled to Part A for free since they paid the Medicare tax while working.
-If you or your spouse worked and paid Medicare taxes for at least ten years, your Part A premium is zero.
-For those who do not meet that threshold, in 2026 those with premium Part A will pay either the full premium or a prorated amount between $311 and $565 monthly.
+Medicare Part A covers inpatient hospital stays, skilled nursing facility care after a qualifying hospital stay, hospice care, and some home health services.
+Most people get Part A premium-free because they paid Medicare taxes while working.
+If you or your spouse worked and paid Medicare taxes for at least 10 years, your Part A premium is zero.

 Step 2: Confirm Your Timing and Deadlines

-The General Enrollment Period runs from January 1 to March 31 annually and lets you sign up for Original Medicare Parts A and B if you missed the Initial Enrollment Period and lack other creditable coverage.
-Coverage begins the month after signup, but late penalties apply unless you qualify for a Special Enrollment Period.
+The General Enrollment Period also runs from January 1 to March 31 each year.
+It lets you sign up for Original Medicare if you missed your Initial Enrollment Period and have no other creditable coverage.
+Coverage begins the month after signup, but late penalties usually apply.

-If you are still working at 65 and covered by an employer health plan through an employer with 20 or more employees, you generally have the option to delay Medicare enrollment without penalty.
-The employer plan is considered primary coverage, and you can enroll in Medicare later when you retire or lose that coverage through a Special Enrollment Period.
+If you are still working at 65 and covered by an employer plan from an employer with 20 or more employees, you usually can delay Medicare without penalty.
+Your employer plan is considered primary, and you can enroll in Medicare later through a Special Enrollment Period when you retire or lose coverage.

-For Part D, if you go 63 days or more without Medicare drug coverage or other creditable prescription coverage after you are first eligible, you face a late enrollment penalty of 1% of the national base beneficiary premium for each month you delayed.
-In 2026 the national base beneficiary premium is $38.99, and the penalty is added to your monthly Part D premium for as long as you have Part D coverage.
+For Part D, going 63 days or more without creditable drug coverage after you become eligible triggers a penalty of 1% of the national base beneficiary premium for each month you delayed.
+In 2026, the national base beneficiary premium is $38.99, and the penalty is added to your monthly Part D premium permanently.

 Step 3: Gather What You Need Before You Choose a Plan

-Use Medicare’s Plan Finder tool at Medicare.gov to compare how each plan covers your specific medications at your preferred pharmacy.
-A plan with a lower monthly premium that places several of your medications in a high-cost tier may result in higher total annual drug costs than a plan with a higher premium that covers your drugs at lower tiers.
-Total annual cost including premiums and drug costs is more useful than premium alone for this comparison.
+Use Medicare’s Plan Finder at Medicare.gov to compare how each plan covers your specific medications at your preferred pharmacy.
+A plan with a lower premium that places several of your drugs in a high-cost tier may end up costing more than a plan with a higher premium that covers your drugs at lower tiers.
+Total annual cost is more useful than premium alone.

-Budget and Expected Care Needs
+How Do Budget and Care Needs Affect Your Choice?

-Think through your expected healthcare utilization for the coming year, including planned procedures, ongoing specialist visits, and any known diagnoses that will require continued treatment.
-Plans with lower premiums tend to have higher cost-sharing, meaning higher deductibles, copays, and coinsurance when you actually use care.
-Plans with higher premiums tend to have lower cost-sharing.
+Think through how much healthcare you expect to use over the next year, including planned procedures, ongoing specialist visits, and any known diagnoses that will need continued treatment.
+Plans with lower premiums usually have higher cost-sharing, while plans with higher premiums tend to have lower cost-sharing.

 Step 4: Compare Plans Using a Simple Scorecard